B.C. First Nation has change of heart, now opposes Trans Mountain pipeline project | CBC News

 "Finding all these artifacts is amazing, to show that we have always been here," Pablo said.

-Shxwowhamel elders like Sonny Mchalsie say sacred Indigenous sites should be respected just the same as a cathedral would be.
+Shxwowhamel elders like Sonny Mchalsie say sacred Indigenous sites should be respected just as a cathedral would be.

 For him it's also about reviving a culture that was systemically ripped away by residential schools and forced removal from their traditional lands.